 The MBIE Guidance doesn’t define what damage is in insurance contract terms, and it still requires the application of engineering judgement to how criteria are applied and reinstatement options selected.

 Write your report

-The Engineering New Zealand report framework includes recommended subheadings for your report.
+The Engineering New Zealand report framework includes recommended subheadings for your report, and is included as an Appendix in the Letter of Engagement templates.
 It makes sure reports are set out in a consistent way, which makes it easier for homeowners and insurers to compare different reports.

 While you should not rely exclusively on the homeowner’s observations, they should be reflected in your report.
 If you disagree or agree with the homeowner’s view, you should explain why and cite evidence.

 Write your report so that a reader unfamiliar with the property could get a clear understanding of its history, damage you observed, and how you recommend it can be reinstated to meet the policy standard.
 If you disagree with other engineering reports, you should say why.